JuanCarlosAguilarB/ShopFlow/auth-service/Order Completation case.md

     - **Sub-case 4:** **Sending order confirmation.
 An event is sent to send an email or notification to the customer.

 -----

+new strategy: use case: pay the order.

+- **Sub-case 1:** **Inventory check.
+An event is sent to verify if the products are available.
+- **Sub-case 2:** **Payment validation.
+An event is sent to verify if the payment was successful. ---> validate if the pay was equal to cost of order